 - Being easily startled

 There may be times when your worries don't completely consume you, but you still feel anxious even when there's no apparent reason.
 For example, you may feel intense worry about your safety or that of your loved ones, or you may have a general sense that something bad is about to happen.

-In addition to the symptoms above, children and adolescents may have excessive worries about:
+In addition to the symptoms above, children and teenagers who have generalized anxiety disorder may have excessive worries about:

 - Performance at school or sporting events

 - Being on time (punctuality)

 - Earthquakes, nuclear war or other catastrophic events

 A child or teen with generalized anxiety disorder may also:

 - Redo tasks because they aren't perfect the first time

 - Require a lot of reassurance about performance